Balloon Kyphoplasty Clinical Evidence

 Claims data for 2005 to 2010 from a major health insurance fund were used.

-Mortality risk differences between the operated (balloon kyphoplasty, percutaneous vertebroplasty) and nonoperated cohorts were assessed by utilizing Cox regression.
+Mortality risk differences between the operated (balloon kyphoplasty, percutaneous vertebroplasty) and nonoperated cohorts were assessed by using Cox regression.

 Operated patient cohort was established by propensity score matching and adjusting for covariates.

-For the matched operated patients with osteoporotic vertebral compression fractures, survival was estimated by utilizing Kaplan-Meier method.
+For the matched operated patients with osteoporotic vertebral compression fractures, survival was estimated by using Kaplan-Meier method.

 The operated cohort was 43.0% less likely to die than the nonoperated cohort in the 5-year study period (hazard ratio=0.57; P<0.001).